Upper Expected Meeting Times for Interdependent Stochastic Agents: Preliminaries

-the submatrix of $S$ indexed by $\B_\T^c$.
-Then, the set of matrices $\SSS|_{\B_\T^c}$ containing the restriction on $\B_\T^c$ of all matrices in $\SSS$ satisfies (R1).
-Therefore, we may apply Krak's algorithm to compute the upper expected hitting time for all non-trivial states of $\ZZ$.
+the submatrix of $T$ indexed by $\B_\T^c$.
+Then, the set of matrices $\T|_{\B_\T^c}$ containing the restriction on $\B_\T^c$ of all matrices in $\T$, satisfies (R1)\footnote{To compute the lower expected meeting time, we need to further restrict $\T$ excluding every matrix that has a positive probability of reaching $\B_\T$.}.
+Therefore, we may apply Krak's algorithm to compute the upper expected hitting time for all nontrivial states of $\ZZ$.

-Identifying the sets $\A_\T$ and $ \U_\T$ can be done using an adaption of De Bock's algorithms~\cite{debock2017imprecise}.
-In particular, $\A_\T$ can be found adapting Algorithm 2 in~\cite{debock2017imprecise} meanwhile $\U_\T$ can be found adapting Algorithm 1 in~\cite{debock2017imprecise} with $\A_\T$ as target set.
+Before applying Krak's algorithm, we need to first identify sets $\A_\T$ and $ \U_\T$ (in this order).
+To obtain the former we make use of the following lemma. \begin{lemma}[\cite{debock2025convergent,debock2017imprecise,hermans2012characterisation}] Let $\C$ be a closed subset of $\ZZ$.
+Let $(\C_n)_{n\in \N_0}$ be the nondecreasing sequence given by $\C_0=\C$ and

+for all $n\in \N_0$.
+Let $n^*$ be the first index for which $\C_{n^*}=\C_{n^*+1}$.
+Then, the set $\C_{n^*}$ contains all states of $\ZZ$ that lower reach $\C$. \end{lemma} This lemma enables us to implement a straightforward algorithm to identify $\A_\T^c$ (and therefore $\A_\T$).
+This algorithm is a modification of Algorithm 2 in \cite{debock2017imprecise}.